fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 ## Supabase setup

-We will start with setting up tables and authentication provider in Supabase.
+We will start by setting up tables and authentication provider in Supabase.

 Head over to [Supabase Dashboard](https://supabase.com/dashboard).
 Login or create a new account.